Jefferson, Colorado

 Jefferson is an unincorporated community in Park County, Colorado, United States.

 Description

-The community is located in the northern end of South Park, along U.S. Route 285 (US 285), approximately 15 mi northeast of Fairplay, at the western foot of Kenosha Pass. t lies 6 mi from Como, 23 mi from Bailey, and 37 mi from Breckenridge.
+The community is located in the northern end of South Park, along U.S. Route 285 (US 285), approximately 15 mi northeast of Fairplay, at the western foot of Kenosha Pass.
+It lies 6 mi from Como, 23 mi from Bailey, and 37 mi from Breckenridge.
 The community consists largely of a strip of retail businesses along US 285, as well as a small unpaved grid of houses and trailers on the south side of the highway.
 The most notable landmarks in the community are a historic one-room schoolhouse and the Historic Jefferson Denver, South Park and Pacific Railroad (DSP&P RR)Depot (c.
 1880), highly visible in the surrounding grasslands of South Park.
 The Jefferson Post Office has the ZIP Code 80456.
 However, the post office closed in 2022.